-- 1) Procedural irregularity that affected the outcome of the matter; - 2) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; - 3) The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.
+- a) Procedural irregularity that affected the outcome of the matter - b) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter - c) The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

-Filing an Appeal
+3.10.2 Filing an Appeal

-In order to appeal, a Party must file a written Notice of Appeal challenging the initial outcome that is received by the Title IX Coordinator within 10 days after the written Letter of Determination was issued.
+In order to appeal, a Party must file a written Notice of Appeal challenging the initial outcome that is received by the Title IX Coordinator within ten (10) days after the written Letter of Determination was issued.
 The Notice of Appeal must state, at a minimum:

-- 1) every basis for the appeal; - 2) a complete statement of the facts and evidence that support each basis for the appeal; and - 3) the relief requested as a result of the appeal.
+- every basis for the appeal; - a complete statement of the facts and evidence that support each basis for the appeal; and - what relief is requested as a result of the appeal.

-Consideration of an Appeal
+3.10.3 Consideration of an Appeal

-The University will promptly notify both Parties in writing that an appeal has been filed and provide a copy of the Notice of Appeal to the other Party.
-The non-appealing Party shall have 10 days from the date of such notice to submit to the Title IX Coordinator a written statement in support of the initial outcome or in opposition to the appeal.
+The university will promptly notify both Parties in writing that an appeal has been filed and provide a copy of the Notice of Appeal to the other Party.
+The non-appealing Party shall have ten (10) days from the date of such notice to submit to the Title IX Coordinator a written statement in support of the initial outcome or in opposition to the appeal.
 A copy of any such written statement shall be provided to the appealing Party.